 - From Long An Station – Take Bus 2 to Tan Lap Floating Village.
 (1 hour wait till the bus was full + 1 hour 20 minutes ride for a 50k distance).
 Cost: 35,000 VND ($1.50 USD)

 You can also check out the short-cut recommendations from Tan Lap’s website for directions to get here via local bus.
-English translation is at the bottom.
+With these instructions, they’re much easier to get to.

-The combination ticket cost is 260,000 VND ($11.25 USD) per person (as of June 2018.)
+The combination ticket cost is 370,000 VND ($16 USD) per person (as of March 2022.)
 The fee includes the lunch buffet, 30 minutes boat ride along the river and through the Melaleuca Forest, and walking through the Floating Village.
-We thought the price was fair.
-Credit cards accepted for payment.

 Make sure that you have your ticket on hand.
 You’ll pass by several stopping points where your ticket will be checked.